|

 - RACHELLE:

-Variant of Rachel,
+Variant form of English Rachel,

 meaning "ewe."

-- RACHNA:
+- RACHNA

-Hindi name meaning "creation."
+(रचना): Hindi name meaning "creation."

 - RACHYL:

-Variant of Rachel,
+Variant form of English Rachel,

 meaning "ewe."